JacksonSamuel-T/Library-Management-System/README.md

-#Library Management System
+<h1>Library Management System</h1>

-This Java program is a basic console-based Library Management System.
-It allows users to manage a collection of books by adding new books, viewing available books, issuing books to users, and returning issued books.
+<h3>This Java program is a basic console-based Library Management System.
+It allows users to manage a collection of books by adding new books, viewing available books, issuing books to users, and returning issued books.</h3>

 Features
 Add Book: Add a new book to the library by providing the title and author.